cwendorf/cwendorf/research/README.md

+# Craig A. Wendorf, Ph.D.

-# Research Publications
+## Research Publications

-## Social and Cultural Psychology
+### Social and Cultural Psychology

 As a social and cultural psychologist, I have a broad interest in people's social behavior, especially as it is both common and distinctive across cultures.
 One area of substantive research centers on a general theme: identifying people's concerns about what is fair, just, and proper in both basic and applied settings.
-In a separate thread of research, my primary involvement in cultural and evolutionary psychology for several years had been as part of a large-scale cross-cultural study of marital satisfaction.
+Separately, I had been part of a large-scale cross-cultural study of marital satisfaction for several years.

 - Wendorf, C. A., & Lucas, T. (2018).
 Getting it right: Why invariance testing with respect to gender and culture is important.
 In G. Weisfeld, C. Weisfeld, & L. Dillon (Eds.), _Psychology of marriage: An evolutionary and cross-cultural view_ (pp. 41-52).
 Lexington Books. [https://rowman.com/ISBN/9781498541251/](https://rowman.com/ISBN/9781498541251/The-Psychology-of-Marriage-An-Evolutionary-and-Cross-Cultural-View)